wareya/OpenMW-PBR/README.md

 ## License

 Licensed under the GNU GPL v3.
 See LICENSE and AUTHORS.md for more information.
+AUTHORS.md contains a list of contributors to OpenMW, only some of which have contributed to the shader code that these shaders are based on.